venithraa/Tennis_game_assingment/README.md

 # Tennis_game_assingment
-A simple GUI-based tennis scoring system built using Python and Tkinter.
+A simple GUI-based tennis scoring system built using Python and Tkinter. </br>

+Tennis has a rather quirky scoring system, and to newcomers it can be a little difficult to keep track of.
+Your task is to build a Python program that displays the current score during a tennis game.
+The program should accept input from an external input source (user input, file, etc.) and then display the current tennis score.
+The program should keep accepting new scores until the user terminates the program.

 # Conditions
 1) A game is won by the first player to have won at least four points in total and at least two points more